 How to Post

-Now that you have determined when and what to post, the next thing is to determine how best to posts!
-Are you going to login to your accounts manually and post or are you going to use a third party app?
+Now that you have determined when and what to post, the next thing is to decide how best to posts!
+Are you going to log in to your accounts and post or are you going to use a third-party app?

 Are you getting great results from social media?
 Share your experience in the comments below.